-Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you're travelling between the Netherlands and any non-European Union (EU) country.
-This includes notes and coins, money orders, cheques and travellers cheques.
-If you fail to declare your cash or give incorrect information on entry to, or exit from, the Netherlands, you'll be fined.
+Declare cash of 10,000 Euros or more (or equivalent) if you're travelling between the Netherlands and any non-European Union (EU) country.
+If you fail to declare your it or give incorrect information on entry to, or exit from, the Netherlands, you'll be fined.
 You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security

 There remains a heightened threat of terrorist attack in a number of European countries, including the Netherlands.
-This threat is posed by those motivated by the current conflict in Iraq and Syria.
 Possible targets include major sporting events and mass gatherings.

 Since 2013, the Dutch Government has maintained its